carleshf/dnd_cs/README.md

  3. `con_chk` (_str_): Comparison to be done using to particles, the first part the equality/inequality and the second the value,separated by semicolon.
     * particle 1: `<`, `=`, `>`, `!=`
 	* particle 2: a number, `"half"`, `"third"`

+Therefore, the mage will consume one healing potion once its hit points are reduced under its half.
+So, we used the _charges_ of the 'ConditionalAction' to emulate the existence of this accoutrement.

 Using `show` and `showActions` we can verify the powerful mage: